- Bike Registration

-The University of Delaware has 2 Police/K-9 teams.
-The handlers and trainers received national certification from the National Police Canine Association.
+The University of Delaware has Police/K-9 teams that have received national certification from the National Police Canine Association.
 The K-9s are trained in explosive detection, as well as building and area searches.
 The University of Delaware K-9 unit officers patrol campus in high-visibility patrol and targeted enforcement.
 The K-9 teams are also used for building searches prior to high profile events such as football games and dignitary visits.
 The K-9 teams also regularly assist other police agencies.

-Bicycle patrol increases the capabilities of patrol using non-traditional patrolling of the campus community.
-Bike officers are highly mobile and capable of responding to and patrolling areas not accessible by vehicle.
-Bike officers are highly trained and certified in operating police mountain bikes.
+Motorcycle and Bicycle patrol increases the capabilities of patrol using non-traditional patrolling of the campus community.
+Motor and bike officers are highly mobile and capable of responding to and patrolling areas not accessible by vehicle.
+Motor and bike officers trained and certified in operating police mountain bikes and electric Zero motorcycles.

-The University of Delaware Special Weapons and Tactics team provides the department and the community with tactical response to critical incidents, including hostage incidents, armed barricaded subjects, high risk warrant service, high risk vehicle stops, dignitary protection and any crisis situation or operation deemed appropriate by the command staff.
+The University of Delaware Critical Incident Response Team provides the department and the community with tactical responses to critical incidents, including hostage incidents, armed barricaded subjects, high risk warrant service, high risk vehicle stops, civil disturbances and any crisis situation or operation deemed appropriate by the command staff.

-The SWAT team is a lifesaving tool that provides the department with capabilities beyond the training and experience of a normal patrol officer.
-Through a rigorous selection process, intensive training and state of the art equipment, SWAT officers are prepared to work under the most hazardous conditions and in the most stressful situations.
+CIRT is a lifesaving tool that provides the department with capabilities beyond the training and experience of a normal patrol officer.
+Through a rigorous selection process, intensive training and state of the art equipment, CIRT officers are prepared to work under the most hazardous conditions and in the most stressful situations.